Daniel-De-Dev/web-chess/README.md

 #### Flipping the board

 In order to achieve the flipping of the board, which is a necessary feature for local games.
 I aimed for the simplistic method of just adding conditions for controlling the sequence in which the squares of the board get rendered.
-This way i can leave the actual matrix stored in the chess game object alone in the background, maintaining its integredy and simply clearing the screen and rendering the board in an opposite sequennce.
+This way i can leave the actual matrix stored in the chess game object alone in the background, maintaining its integrity and simply clearing the screen and rendering the board in an opposite sequence.

+#### Getting the moves

+The idea behind the retrieval/calculation of the valid moves i've chosen a method of filtering.
+Firstly the main function to get all pieces possible moves without regard for check or any other constraints, these moves would simply be all moves a piece could either go to or capture.

+I've further chosen to categorize Rook, Bishop and Queen as 'sliding pieces' meaning they have pretty much the same logic except for different directions they're able to move, effectively cutting down the amount of repeated code.

+The rest of the pieces need their own specific way of retrieving moves

+But after these move functions have been defined for each piece, and also with the inclusion of the `ignore_king: boolean` flag i will be able to filer out valid moves later on such that i can account for checks and situations where pieces need to make forced moves or are pinned in place or have limited moves they can make without causing check on their own king.

 #### Board Squares